Joel Edmundson: St. Louis Blues

 Edmundson once again made the Blues opening night roster prior to the 2016–17 season.
 His time in the lineup was short-lived as he endured an upper-body injury during a win over the Colorado Avalanche and was placed on injured reserve.
 He eventually returned to the Blues' lineup on December 5 after missing 12 games.
 Edmundson ended the season with 16 points in 69 games and was placed on the team's protected list leading up to the 2017 NHL Expansion Draft.

 Entering the second year of his newest contract, Edmundson again made the Blues opening night roster prior to the 2017–18 season.
 He was once again alternated in and out of the Blues' lineup due to various injuries throughout the season.
 On February 9, 2018, Edmundson was placed on the Blues' injured reserve for an expected period of six weeks to recover from a broken right forearm.
 After missing 13 games, Edmundson returned to the Blues' lineup on March 15, 2018, and scored in their 4–1 loss to the Avalanche.
 Playing primarily with either Alex Pietrangelo or Colton Parayko, Edmundson finished the season with a career high 17 points in 69 games.

 During the 2018 off-season, Edmundson volunteered as a guest instructor at Micheal Ferland's Hockey School in Brandon, Manitoba, alongside Brigette Lacquette, Harley Garrioch, Jens Meilleur, Ryan Pulock, Tyler Plante, Shaq Merasty, Josh Elmes, and Zach Whitecloud.
 As a result of his success on the team, Edmundson and Blues agreed on a one year, $3 million contract for the 2018–19 season on July 24, 2018.
 He once again began the season with the Blues but suffered a groin injury which delayed his season debut until October 11.
 Upon returning to the Blues' lineup, he suffered another lower-body injury during a game against the Arizona Coyotes on March 12, 2019.
-Edmundson helped the Blues qualify for the 2019 Stanley Cup Finals against the Boston Bruins, and played in five out of the seven games of the series, to help the Blues clinch their first Stanley Cup in franchise history.
+Edmundson helped the Blues qualify for the 2019 Stanley Cup Final against the Boston Bruins, and played in five out of the seven games of the series, to help the Blues clinch their first Stanley Cup in franchise history.
 During his Day with the Cup, Edmundson returned to his hometown of Brandon, Manitoba and brought the cup to his training gym, the Sportsplex, and the Western Manitoba Cancer Centre.
 As a restricted free agent in the off-season, Edmundson filed for salary arbitration and was awarded a one-year, $3.1 million contract to remain with the Blues.